bjerrep/obsoleta/README.md

 ## Slots

-Slots is a way to deal with the fact that once the 'arch' attibute is actually used for different architectures then a straight forward package files used so far on this page won't cut it.
+Slots is a way to deal with the fact that once the 'arch' attibute is actually used for different architectures then the straight forward package files used so far on this page won't cut it.
 A use case could be that a developer working on multiple architectures decides to check out the same repository once for each architecture.
 This could lead to the following file structure:

 	├── a_x86
 	├── a_x68_64